apache/druid/docs/operations/mixed-workloads.md

 See [Query prioritization and laning](../configuration/index.md#query-prioritization-and-laning) for details on query laning and the available query laning strategies.

-## Historical tiering
+## Service tiering

-Configure segment loading and tiers for Historicals as described in this section.
-In the examples below, we set up two tiers—hot and cold—for the Historicals and for the Brokers.
-We’ll instruct the Brokers to serve hot queries before cold queries.
-Short-running queries will be routed to the hot tiers, and long-running queries will be routed to the cold tiers.
+The examples below demonstrate two tiers—hot and cold—for the Historicals and for the Brokers.
+The Brokers will serve short-running, "hot" queries before long-running, "cold" queries.
+Hot queries will be routed to the hot tiers, and cold queries will be routed to the cold tiers.

 It is possible to separate Historical processes into tiers without having separate Broker tiers.
 This way, you can assign data from specific time intervals to specific tiers in order to support higher concurrency on hot data.

+### Historical tiering

+Configure segment loading and tiers for Historicals as described in this section.

-### Configure segment loading
+#### Configure segment loading

-Druid stores data in segment files.
 Define a [load rule](rule-configuration.md#load-rules) to indicate how segment replicas should be assigned to different Historical tiers.
 For example, you may store segments of more recent data on more powerful hardware for better performance.

 There are three types of load rules: forever, interval, and period.
 Select the load rule that matches your use case for each Historical, whether you want all segments to be loaded, segments within a certain time interval, or segments within a certain time period.